-Prerequisite(s): normally restricted to students entering the first year of a B.A. program.
+Prerequisite(s): normally restricted to students entering the first year of a B.A. or B.Cog.Sc. program.

 Stress, Coping and Well-being

 How do you cope with stress?
 We live in a stressful world, and how we cope with this stress has important implications for our happiness and well-being.
 In this course we will examine theory and research on how stress affects our lives, how people cope, and what it means to be well-adjusted.